10th Dec 2023

 3. You have no dependents

-If you are in need of cash and have no dependents to leave an inheritance to, why not consider accessing the wealth that is tied up in your property.
-The money you have does need to last a lifetime though, so I recommend you seek advice from qualified equity release adviser on the best way to manage your finances.
+If you're in need of cash and have no dependents to leave an inheritance to, why not consider accessing the wealth that's tied up in your property?
+The money you have does need to last a lifetime though, so I recommend you seek advice from a qualified equity release adviser on the best way to manage your finances.

-4. You are not concerned about leaving an inheritance
+4. You're not concerned about leaving an inheritance

-Likewise, if you have dependents but are not concerned about leaving your property as inheritance, equity release could be a good idea.
+Likewise, if you have dependents but aren't concerned about leaving your property as an inheritance, equity release could be a good idea.
 And as long as you choose a lender who is a member of the Equity Release Council, you will be protected by the ‘no negative equity guarantee’ ensuring your family will never owe more than the value of your home.

 I would suggest that you talk through your plans with your family first, so there are no surprises when the time comes.